How to Create an Emotional Branding Strategy & Brand Examples

 - It is not just presenting; it is interacting.

-- It is not just about your company or products or services, it is about the customers that support you, and it is about winning other customers as well.
+- It is not just about your company or products or services, it is about the customers that support you, and it is about winning other customers.

 Ask them a question and get their attention.

-It is common now on Facebook and other social media sites that companies will post something in their account that asks the consumer a particular question.
+It is common now on Facebook and other social media sites that companies to post something on their account asking the consumer a particular question.

 It allows them to respond and connect on a personal level.